LeonardFiedrowicz/galaxy-integration-yuzu/README.md

 # Yuzu Plugin for GOG Galaxy 2.0

 Requires Yuzu to be installed.
 This implementation is a modification of the [Citra Plugin](https://github.com/j-selby/galaxy-integration-citra).
-Using [NX_Game_Info](https://github.com/garoxas/NX_Game_Info)
+Using [NX_Game_Info](https://github.com/garoxas/NX_Game_Info) for collecting game meta data.

+Requires a prod.keys file either in `\yuzu\user\keys\` or at `%APPDATA%\yuzu\keys` to decode games files (if you've used yuzu before you should already have these).

+Doesn't track game time yet.

 ## Features